yugabyte/yugabyte-k8s-operator/README.md

 Kubernetes.
 It goes beyond yugabyteDB  current management automation (which relies on REST APIs and GUIs and helm charts).

-The operator establishes **ybuniverse** as a custom resource in kuberntes and enables declarative management of yugabytedb universe by updating the CRs We support deploying and customizing the ybuniverse resources such as CPU, memomry, disks.
-Allow the deployment of a multi-AZ balanced yugabytedb universe on the underlying cluster.
+The operator establishes ybuniverse as a custom resource in kubernetes and enables declarative management of the yugabytedb universe by updating the CRs.
+We support deploying and customizing the ybuniverse resources such as CPU, memory, and disks.
+We allow the deployment of a multi-AZ balanced yugabytedb universe on the underlying cluster.
 The CR supports seamless no downtime upgrades of the yugabytedb universe.
 The operator also supports transparent scale up/scale down/scale out and scale in operations

-As part of this first release, we also relase some additonal CRDs to manage the day2 operations of the yugabytedb universe.
+As part of this first release, we included several additional CRDs to manage the day2 operations of the yugabytedb universe.
 These include:

   * Release CRD - To run multiple releases of yugabytedb and upgrade the software in a universe.
   * Support Bundle CRD - To collect logs when universe fails.
   * Backup and Restore CRDs - To take full backup of universe and restore.